fedonman/the-third-level/README.md

 ![](./the-third-level.png)

 `the-third-level-detail.png` focuses on the strongly driven region, where the effect of the third level is clearest.
 Here leakage is no longer a small disturbance: the azure ridges reshape the landscape, the magenta valleys remain open, and the imbalance between the two sides becomes unmistakable.
-This is where the ideal two-level approximation is no longer enough to describe the circuit's full response.
+This is where the ideal two-level approximation is no longer enough to capture the full quantum dynamics.

 ![](./the-third-level-detail.png)